Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 * FEATURE: Veeam backup tool info now also works with Custom Values (#193)
 * FEATURE: VM location details now provide a link to the vCenter (#148)
 * FEATURE: HTML5 UI link has been introduced (#194)
+* FEATURE: vCenter links point to new vCenter summary/detail page (#195)

 ### CLI
 * FIX: vm check now also looks for object name (#109)